Dog sense of smell: Use of ability by humans

 Humans learned to use dogs' exceptional sense of smell, primarily for hunting but also, more recently, for diverse types of searches.

 Law enforcement

-Many dogs are used by law enforcement officers (such as police or customs officers) to find or detect corpses, blood, explosives, illegal drugs, contraband electronics or big amounts of money which are hard to find or voluntarily hidden.
-They can be transported to any crime or accident scene, usually seated at the back of an adapted law enforcement vehicle.
-They can also always work at the same place, for example at a customs station or at an airport.
+Many dogs are used by law enforcement officers (such as police or customs officers) to find or detect corpses, blood, explosives, illegal drugs, contraband electronics or large amounts of money which are hard to find or deliberately hidden.
+They may be transported to crime or accident scenes, usually seated at the back of an adapted law enforcement vehicle.
+They may, alternatively, work at a fixed location, for example at a customs station or airport.

 Rescue

 Dogs have been used for search and rescue operations.

 Detection of disease

 Some studies have found that certain dogs are able to detect diseases among human beings, notably cancer.
 The British medical journal The Lancet, suggested for the first time in 1989 the use of dogs to detect cancer.